SameetAsadullah/Inter-Process-Communication-Using-Named-Pipes/README.md

     ./a.out
     ```

-2) Open `Second Terminal` and use following commands to `Complie and Run Second Code`:
+2) Open `Second Terminal` and use following commands to `Compile and Run Second Code`:
     ```
     g++ task1_2.cpp
     ```